champlain-cyberlabs/cyberlabs/docs/index.md

 ### Windows Lab Setup

-To get started on setting up a Windows lab environment, either clone this repository on a machine with `git` installed:
+To get started on setting up a Windows lab environment, clone this repository on a machine with `git` installed:

 ```
 git clone https://github.com/brandon-wilbur/cyberlabs